Battle of Spokane Plains: Battle

 Wright now turned east-northeast to the Spokane River where, with the water at his back, he could more effectively concentrate his fire and protect his men.
 After moving about 2.5 mi, Wright temporarily halted his column to allow the pack train to close up.
 The troop moved out again.
 To clear the way, Wright ordered his 30 Niimíipu (or Nez Perce) scouts, led by 1st Lt.
 John Mullan, to race slightly ahead and scout out the land to ensure the column was moving in the right direction.
 Then three companies of Wright's best marksmen moved forward in a skirmish line to the front and right, breaking up the Indian attacks.
 They were followed by Wright's cavalry, which charged into the enemy lines and scattered the warriors.
 Whenever Native Americans attempted to regroup in the forest to Wright's left, the howitzers, and cannons would rake the trees.
 Kamiakin himself was wounded when a shattered tree limb fell on him.

 By nightfall, the Army column had reached the river, and the Native American combatants had scattered.
 Only a single soldier had been slightly injured, even though the column had come 25 mi through a near-constant barrage of gunfire.
 At least six Native Americans were confirmed dead, and three were wounded (although the number of wounded was undoubtedly much higher).

 Kamiakin had twice assembled a large coalition of warriors from disparate tribes, a feat historian Keith Petersen has noted, which has gone underappreciated for more than a century.
-He did so the second time despite having. defeat three days earlier.
+He did so the second time despite having been defeated three days earlier.
 Moreover, until Wright began using his skirmish line and sending out cavalry charges, Kamiakin's forces had come exceedingly close to defeating the professional soldiers through prairie fire, confusion, and hit-and-run tactics.
 Nevertheless, the Army victory at Spokane Plains shattered Kamiakin's alliance, effectively ending the Coeur d'Alene War.
 On September 17, the Schitsu'umsh chiefs signed a document of surrender.